Digital Evidence Sharing Capability: DESC

 What are the benefits of DESC?

-For example, CCTV from a retailer can be uploaded directly to DESC using the link that we will provide you with via email or SMS.
+For example, CCTV from a retailer can be immediately uploaded directly to DESC using the link that we will provide you with via email or SMS.

 Is it easy to upload the evidence to DESC?

 Yes, it has been designed to be a simple and straightforward process.
 You will be sent either an email or SMS (text message) by Police Scotland which contains a link, called a ‘community link’ or ‘citizen invite’ which you click and then follow the instructions.
-The reporting officer should include all relevant information within the invite including their contact details.
+The enquiry officer should include all relevant information within the invite including their contact details.

 A link to the Police Scotland ‘Privacy Information’ is available along with a disclaimer clearly setting out the terms of which any material submitted is subject to.